 - Integrate and align appropriate equity tactics into the district strategic plan and action plans.

-The above process allowed the team to devise 11 strategies aligned to the strategic plan to achieve equity in education.
-Most importantly, AISD sought a tremendous amount of feedback from their community and established an Equity Advisory Committee to continue this pursuit.
-As a district, leaders hope to use the following 11 strategies to solve these critical problems:
+District leaders in Austin used the above process to devise 11 strategies aligned with the strategic plan for achieving equity in education.
+Most importantly, the district solicited a tremendous amount of feedback from their community and formed an Equity Advisory Committee to continue pursuing this goal.
+As a district, leaders hope to use the following 11 strategies to solve these critical problems.

 - The system has been failing to meet the social-emotional needs of historically underserved students for decades.
 This is because of systemic racism and discrimination in funding, hiring, teacher support and development and curricular offerings.